Steep Holm: Religious foundations

 According to legend, first recorded by John Leland in the 16th century, Saint Gildas, the author of De Excidio et Conquestu Britanniae, lived on Steep Holm during the 6th century.
-He arrived on Steep Holm after visiting his friend Saint Cadoc, who lived on Flat Holm as a hermit.
+He arrived on the island after visiting his friend Saint Cadoc, who lived on Flat Holm as a hermit.
 Gildas supposedly left the island, after pirates from Orkney carried off his servant and furniture, to become Abbot of Glastonbury.
 Other semi-legendary saints are also associated with the island; in John Rous's Historia Regum Angliae (c.
 1480), Rous claims that Saint Dubricius, the saint said to have crowned Arthur, retired to an hermitage on the island of 'Stepeholm' in the River Severn.
 The Vikings took refuge on Steep Holm during the summer of 914 and then carried out raids on the coast of Somerset at Watchet and Porlock, according to the Anglo-Saxon Chronicle.

 At the end of the 12th century, there was a small priory of Canons Regular of St Michael on the island.
 The only priory building fully excavated measured 73 ft long and 15 ft wide, with the cloisters and other structures still to be identified.
 The date of the original foundation of the priory is unclear; however, in the early 13th century the patron was William I de Cantilupe.
 His family were also patrons of Studley Priory in Warwickshire.
 His granddaughter married Lord Robert de Tregoz who acquired the freehold of the whole island; however, endowments for the upkeep of the priory were declining, which led to it being abandoned between 1260 and 1265, the monks returning to Studley Priory.
 A Blue Lias memorial stone from the abbey, which has a Cross of Lorraine, was found in 1867 during the fortification of the island.
 It was incorporated into an armoury leading to the naming of the "tombstone battery".